Andx667/gui-4-hemtt/README.md

 - Elapsed time and status bar with live update.
 - New project dialog (wrapper for `hemtt new`).
 - License dialog (choose common licenses or interactive mode).
-- Script/value dialogs for quick execution.
+- Script dialog for quick execution.
 - Cancellation of running process.
 - Custom argument entry (after `hemtt`).